Haxe18/telekom_fon_connect/Readme.md

 ## Contributing ...

 ... is welcome.
-Either to correct my englisch, adding some nice new features, fix my python code or reporting errors.
+Either to correct my english, adding some nice new features, fix my python code or reporting errors.
 If you report an error, please try to reproduce and copy the full error message.
 Best case would be to tell the fully procedure and run in debug mode.
 Feel free to open issues or merge requests.